 - experience(s) of violence

 - enrolled and active in the Center on Halsted Youth Program

 For media inquiries, please reach out to email@example.com.

-For material and monetary donations, please reach out to Yossi Held, Director of Development, at firstname.lastname@example.org.
+For material and monetary donations, please reach out to Development staff at firstname.lastname@example.org.

 Looking to help?
 Please visit our Youth Registry at Target to learn more about which items are needed to furnish our housing units.